dusk-network/docs-public/src/content/docs/getting-started/vm/03-examples/07-host-calls.md

 }
 ```

 ## Cryptographic Proofs

-Here we provide an overiew to set up a prover and verifier using <a href="https://github.com/dusk-network/plonk" target="_blank" > PLONK</a>, as well as generating proofs, and verifying them via a smart contract.
+Here we provide an overview on how to set up a prover and verifier using <a href="https://github.com/dusk-network/plonk" target="_blank"> PLONK</a>, as well as generating proofs, and verifying them via a smart contract.

 ##### Setup

 In the example it can be seen how to set up the prover and verifier with public parameters and compile a custom circuit.

 ```rust